celery/celery/docs/getting-started/brokers/sqs.rst

     broker_transport_options = {'polling_interval': 0.3}

 Very frequent polling intervals can cause *busy loops*, which results in the worker using a lot of CPU time.
 If you need sub-millisecond precision you should consider using another transport, like `RabbitMQ <broker-amqp>`, or `Redis <broker-redis>`.

 Queue Prefix
 ------------

-By default Celery will not assign any prefix to the queue names, If you have other services using SQS you can configure it do so using the :setting:`broker_transport_options` setting::
+By default Celery won't assign any prefix to the queue names, If you have other services using SQS you can configure it do so using the :setting:`broker_transport_options` setting::